nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * The index refers to the index number of the module shown on the displayed module list.

    * The index **must be a positive integer** 1, 2, 3...

-   * The zoom link provided must be a link that uses the NUS domain.
-A typical zoom link that is under the NUS domain would start with: `https://nus-sg.zoom.us/`.
-Zoom links that do not belong to the NUS domain would not be accepted.
+   * `LESSON_NAME` refers to the name of the module lesson which the added zoom link belongs to.

   Example:

-  * `addzoom 1 n/lecture-weds z/https://nus-sg.zoom.us/j/auya7164hg` adds a zoom link `https://nus-sg.zoom.us/j/auya7164hg` to the first module
+  `addzoom 1 n/lecture-weds z/https://nus-sg.zoom.us/j/auya7164hg` adds a zoom link `https://nus-sg.zoom.us/j/auya7164hg` to the first module
-   in the displayed module list for the lesson `lecture`.
+  in the displayed module list for the lesson `lecture-weds`.

+  Expected Outcome:

 #### Editing a zoom link of a specific lesson in a module: `editzoom`